Tor vs. VPN: What They Do, Key Differences and Which Is Better

 Is Tor Anonymous?

 While Tor isn’t guaranteed to be completely anonymous, it’s designed to offer the highest level of security and anonymity while browsing the web.
 It’s extremely difficult to track Tor user data and traffic, making it the ideal option for online privacy.
-It’s important to note that many apps and browsers need to be configured to Tor before they’re secure.
+That said, many apps and browsers need to be configured to Tor before they’re secure.

 Can I Use Both Tor and VPN?